Venezuela says it has captured American ‘mercenary’ plotting to blow up power plants, oil refineries

 “We have managed to neutralize an operation that could have been one of the worst in recent times,” Saab said.
 “A U.S. citizen and presumed military soldier was found to be carrying out espionage activities to destabilize Venezuelan territory.
 He had the help of Venezuelan citizens, both military and civilian.”

 If true, the alleged plot would be the latest in a series of foiled operations against the government of President Nicolás Maduro.
-In May, two ex-U.S. green berets — Airan Berry, 42, and Luke Denman, 34 — were detained on the Venezuelan coast in connection with a ragtag raid aimed at capturing or ousting the autocratic leader.
+In May, two former U.S. Green Berets — Airan Berry, 42, and Luke Denman, 34 — were detained on the Venezuelan coast in connection with a ragtag raid aimed at capturing or ousting the autocratic leader.

-In vague comments on Friday, Maduro announced the arrest of a “U.S. marine” and “American spy” who had been apprehended a day earlier.
+In vague comments Friday, Maduro announced the arrest of a “U.S. marine” and “American spy” who had been apprehended a day earlier.
 Maduro said the U.S. citizen had been captured in a plot to blow up Venezuela’s El Palito refinery in Carabobo state.

 “This is the vengeance of the Gringo Empire against Venezuela to stop our country from producing gas,” Maduro said.